SimpleMobileTools/Simple-Clock/TEMP.md

 # TODO

-## MUST

- * Start the reciever in SystemSound's headphoneStartMediaPlayer

-## EVENTUALLY
-* Support all the lanaguages for the resrouce string "headphones_only"
+* Support all the languages for the resource string "headphones_only"

+* If needed change this: right now, if headphones are plugged in, it defaults to using them, even if my setting is off.

 # Sources

 * The last answer [here](https://stackoverflow.com/questions/16395054/check-whether-headphones-are-plugged-in).
 This is used in SystemSound's areHeadphonesIn() function.